 The Brownfield Tax Assistance Program ("BTAP") has been offered since 2012 when the CA CIP was implemented.
-The BTAP is applicable to lands that have been contaminated and require clean up before a Record of Site Condition ("RSC") can be filed with the Ministry of Environment and Climate Change to permit a change in land use.
-An example would be a vacant industrial property being converted to have residential units.
+The BTAP is applicable to lands that have been contaminated and require clean-up before a Record of Site Condition ("RSC") can be filed with the Ministry of the Environment, Conservation and Parks to permit a change in land use.
+For example, an RSC would be required for a former industrial property to be used for residential purposes.

-Some clean-up work, such as removal of asbestos or lead paint, does not require the filing of a RSC and so is ineligible for funding under the BTAP but can still be costly.
-In this case the Municipal Brownfield Rehabilitation Grant Program ("MBRGP"), introduced in 2014, allows for these clean-up costs to be recouped by developers.
+Other clean-up work, such as the removal of asbestos products, does not require the filing of an RSC and is therefore ineligible for funding under the BTAP, but can still be costly.
+In an instance like this, the Municipal Brownfield Rehabilitation Grant Program ("MBRGP"), introduced in 2014, allows for these clean-up costs to be recouped by developers.

 In both cases, approved properties receive a tax increment grant which covers the eligible costs of the remediation of the property or building.
-BTAP and MBRGP agreements will run until the eligible costs are recouped, though a maximum duration is set out in the actual agreement.
-Unlike a CARP grant, the tax increment grant does not "phase out" for a BTAP or MBGRP.
-Instead, 100% of the difference between the pre-cleanup and post-cleanup taxes is refunded each year with the only reduction being in the final year of the program, to refund the last amount of eligible costs.
+BTAP and MBRGP agreements will run until the eligible costs are recouped.
+Unlike a CARP grant, the tax increment grant does not phase out for a BTAP or MBRGP.
+Instead, 100% of the tax differential is refunded each year with the only reduction being in the final year of the program, to refund the last amount of eligible funds (if less than the differential).

-To date, four applications have been received under both programs with a combined soil and building remediation value of approximately \$3.6 million.
-Due to the nature of the grant programs this is also the total amount of the grant provided, though it is provided over several years.
-Exhibit D - Brownfield Tax Assistance Program and Municipal Brownfields Rehabilitation Grant Program Applications provides a breakdown of the applications by year and grant amounts provided.
+To date, eight applications have been received under both programs with a combined soil and building remediation value of approximately \$6.5 million.
+Due to the nature of these grant programs this is also the total amount of the grant provided, although the grants are provided over several years.
+A summary of the number of active applications, amount of private investment and total grant funding paid out or committed from 2013 to 2020 is provided in Figure 3.